AlexStack/Laravel-CMS-Plugin-Translator/README.md

 # Translate content online by Baidu AI or Google AI

 -   This is an Amila Laravel CMS Plugin
--   Automatically translate content online via Baidu FanYi API or Google Translate API
+-   Automatically translate content online via Baidu FanYi API or Google Translate API or Google Translate Free Version

 ## Install it via the backend